Calculate (signed) distances between coordinates

 the signed longitudinal distances and the original longitudes are replaced by

 distances.
-Then given the index of a reference location origin
+Then given the index of a reference location origin, a new set

 of coordinates in a 2D plane is generated where the coordinates are